ibm-cloud-docs/Db2onCloud/migration_setup.md

 5. A popup will show showing the parent formation and the new formation's name.
 Select the location you'd like your instance to be provisioned in.
 Click **Create** to start provisioning your new upgraded environment.
 (Figure 3)

+6. When the new instance has been created, there will be a link to go to the new system to complete the upgrade.
+Click on **Go to new system to complete upgrade**

-6. When the new formation is created, the migration process begins automatically.
-To track the migration progress, click the new formation you created, then the **View Details** button to see the current status and progress of the migration (Figure 4 & 5).
+7. On the new instance page, there will be a header titled **Action Required** to complete the upgrade.
+Click the **View Details** button to see the current status and progress of the migration (Figure 4 & 5).

-7. When the migration is complete, your deployment is now available in the **Performance** plan.

-8. To finalize the migration process, go to your newly created instance in the **IBM Cloud console** and click **Upgrade**.
-This action upgrades your instance to version 12, takes a backup, and converts it to high availability if source instance is also high availability.
+    The UI is unavailable for the new instance until the upgrade is completed {: Note}

+8. When the process has completed, click the **Complete Upgrade** button (Figure 6)

+9. There will be a popup to finalize and complete the upgrade (Figure 7).
+There will be an option to keep the prior system running without synchronization with the new system or disable the prior instance.

+Keeping both the Standard/Enterprise and Performance plan instances active will result in billing for each environment until the Standard/Enterprise plan instance is deleted.{: important}

-At the point of finalizing the migration update after clicking **Upgrade**, you have the option to disable your source database.
-If you disable it, IBM does not charge for that source instance for 14 days.
+If you disable the prior instance, IBM does not charge for that source instance for 14 days.
 After 14 days, storage charges will begin automatically. {: important}

-Keeping both the Standard/Enterprise and Performance plan instances active will result in billing for each environment until the Standard/Enterprise plan instance is deleted.{: important}
+10. When the migration is complete, your deployment is now available in the **Performance** plan.

 ![System upgrade notification banner example](images/migration_learn_more.png){: caption="Example of the upgrade notification banner in the console." caption-side="bottom"}